ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Supplementary benchmarking results

-We ran tests for the same scenarios as the previous subsection, with the difference that the mode is always fixed at zero (mode estimation is not possible with \pkg{EbayesThresh}).
-Further, since it's not possible to ``misspecify'' the prior for the family of all distributions $\mathcal{G}_{\text{npmle}}$, we only considered a single data-generating distribution (the point-Laplace), but we varied the number of grid points (mixture components) from 10 to 300.
-The number of simulations, \texttt{microbenchmark} settings, and hardware were as described in the previous section.
+We ran tests for the same scenarios as Section~\ref{sec:optmethod}, with the difference that the mode is always fixed at zero (mode estimation is not possible with \pkg{EbayesThresh}).
+Further, since it is not possible to ``misspecify'' the prior for the family of all distributions $\mathcal{G}_{\text{npmle}}$, we only considered a single data-generating distribution (the point-Laplace), but we varied the number of grid points (mixture components) from 10 to 300.
+The number of simulations, \code{microbenchmark} settings, and hardware were as described in Section~\ref{sec:optmethod}.
 We set parameters to make outputs as similar as possible.
-For \pkg{EbayesThresh}, we set \texttt{threshrule = "mean"} and \texttt{universalthresh = FALSE}; for \texttt{ash}, we set \texttt{prior = "uniform"}.
-Results are given in Figures \ref{fig:ebayesthresh}-\ref{fig:rebayes}.
+For \pkg{EbayesThresh}, we set \code{threshrule = "mean"} and \code{universalthresh = FALSE}; for \code{ash()}, we set \code{prior = "uniform"}.
+Results are given in Figures~\ref{fig:ebayesthresh}--\ref{fig:rebayes}.